 In order to determine the oxidation number of an atom, you must consider a number of general rules.
 First, the oxidation number of elemental substances is zero.
 Second, the oxidation number of an ion containing only one atom is equal to the charge of that ion.
-Third, the oxidation numbers of the elements in a compound add to zero.
+Third, the sum of the oxidation numbers of the elements in a compound equal zero.
 Fourth, the oxidation numbers of the elements in an ion with multiple atoms add to the overall charge.

 Element-Specific Oxidation Number Rules

 A number of elements or groups of elements have predictable oxidation numbers.
-You should consider these rules as well.
+Consider the following rules as well.
 First, the oxidation of a Group 1A ion is +1.
 Second, the oxidation number of a Group 2A ion is +2.
 Third, the oxidation number of hydrogen is typically +1, unless it combines with a metal.
 In such a case, it has an oxidation number of -1.
 Fourth, the oxidation number of oxygen is typically -2.
-Fifth, the oxidation number of flourine in a compound is always -1.
+Fifth, the oxidation number of a fluorine ion in a compound is always -1.